– Kevin Love

 Example of What You Could Say:

-“For me, Kevin’s letter reminded me of _________ (share an experience when you were also going through something difficult, but no one would have been able to tell this just by looking at you.) and I want to share the letter I wrote about this experience.”
+“For me, Kevin’s letter reminded me of _________ (share an experience when you were also going through something difficult, but no one would have been able to tell this just by looking at you.)
+I want to share the letter I wrote about this experience.”

 Example of What You Could Say: